GalMod tutorial

 Limits of the model

-Kinematical corrections for binary stars have been not implemented yet, nor white-dwarf sequences have been added to the CMDs.
+Binary-star photometric and observed-kinematic corrections are generated statistically from the input binary fraction and the current GalMod binary prescription.
 Simulations are made at one's own risk.
 The authors are not responsible for wrong applications of their model.
 For further information, please contact Galaxy.Model@yahoo.com.

 Feedback/support/work with us

 The support team can be reached at Galaxy.Model@Yahoo.com.
 GalMod is hosted by a cloud service; the support team does not have access to either the user’s email or to the produced simulations.
-If support on a simulation is needed, please contact the support email and include the first 100-lines of the file received.
-These contain the GalMod version and the parameters introduced in the form, and it will enable us to regenerate a simulation with the same version of GalMod.
+If support on a simulation is needed, please contact the support email and include the first 100 lines of the file received.
+These contain the GalMod version and the parameters introduced in the form, and this will enable us to regenerate a simulation with the same version of GalMod.

 Jun 2018 release (ver.
 17.10): bug fixed on the azimuthal velocity written in the output table.